Quick and easy tomato and green chile salsa, with canned cooked tomatoes, green chiles, scallions, garlic, oil, vinegar, oregano, and cilantro.

 - 1 28-oz can whole tomatoes, preferably fire-roasted (Muir Glen makes an excellent product.)

-- 1 clove of garlic, or 1/2 teaspoon garlic salt
+- 1 clove of garlic, or 1/2 teaspoon garlic powder or garlic salt

 - 2 green onions (scallions), chopped, including the green parts (about 1/3 cup)